HArt11/taskmanager/README.md

 * Verify that the buttons present the user with the correct links and the timer popup.
 * Ensure that the modals display correctly on all screen sizes and can be closed easily by the user to return to the page behind.

-Game page
+Project page
-* Verify that the game adjusts responsively to various devices and screen sizes
+* Verify that the project pages adjust responsively to various devices and screen sizes
-* Verify the game can be played
+* Verify the projects can be updated.
 * Verify that the game can be completed and board disabled when game won.
 * Verify that timer can be started, paused and reset.

-The website contains no backend functionality therefore testing will concentrate on:

-* Testing navigational links open on an external page, as well as the site logo which is designed to redirect to the home page
-* Testing the responsiveness of the website, making sure the layout and navigational features remain user friendly with UX design maintained

 <br><br>